-When deciding whether or not to issue a temporary visa, visa officers must assess whether the applicant has the genuine intent to leave the country upon the expiration of their visa.
+Although it might seem contradictory, individuals can receive both temporary residence and permanent residence if they can prove that they have genuine dual intent.
+When deciding whether to issue a temporary visa, visa officers must assess whether the applicant has the genuine intent to leave the country upon the expiration of their visa.
 Even if the applicant has an ongoing application for permanent residence, the visa officer may grant a temporary visa if they are convinced that the applicant will respect the terms on which the temporary visa is issued.

-In these types of cases, the visa officer might suspect that the applicant is only applying for a temporary visa in order to live, work, or study in Canada while their application for permanent residence is processed.
+In these types of cases, the visa officer might suspect that the applicant is only applying for a temporary visa in order to live in Canada while their application for permanent residence is processed.
 Therefore, they have no intent to leave the country when their temporary visa expires.
-Being refused for a temporary visa does not mean that the applicant’s permanent residence visa will be refused.
+Being refused a temporary visa does not mean that the applicant’s permanent residence visa will be refused.

 Foreign nationals who wish to study in Canada must convince the visa officer that they intend to respect the conditions of a temporary visa.
 Namely, that they intend to leave the country at the expiry of their student visa.

 This is a common example of where dual intent applies.
 When applying for a study permit, the foreign national must clearly demonstrate that he or she intends to respect the requirement that study permit holders leave Canada by the end of the period authorized for their stay.
 That foreign national’s desire to apply for permanent residence before or during the period of study in Canada does not automatically preclude them from being issued a temporary visa, as long as they meet this condition.